Tunisia says won't accept harm to Egypt water security

-Tunisia will not accept any harm to Egypt's water security, Tunisian President Kais Saied said today, Anadolu Agency reports..
+Tunisia will not accept any harm to Egypt's water security, Tunisian President Kais Saied said on Saturday, Anadolu Agency reported.

 Saied arrived in Cairo on Friday for a three-day visit to Egypt for talks on means of strengthening bilateral relations between the two countries.